 - Tread height of winter tyres decreases intensively in case of driving at a temperature above +8 °C. Besides, in such conditions the compound of winter tyres has a low coefficient of adhesion to asphalt, causing skidding during extreme manoeuvres.
 This is another reason to choose the right tyres according to the season.

 The increase and decrease in tyre wear depend on the load applied to the tyres during intensive acceleration and braking, even if the driver does not go all the way to the brake squeak.
-Acceleration is accompanied by an additional load on tread blocks, which lose some of the particles due to asphalt microroughness.
+Acceleration is accompanied by an additional load on tread blocks, which lose some particles due to asphalt microroughness.

 Turning at high speed is also undesirable.
 In this case, tread blocks lie on their side, wearing out unevenly and more intensively than usual.

-Some drivers do not take into account the state of the road surface when starting away from rest causing slipping of drive wheels.
+Some drivers do not take into account the state of the road surface when starting away from rest, causing slipping of drive wheels.
 It is the moment of maximum wear and tear, which should be avoided.
 Sand, stone chips and small gravel on asphalt should be a signal for starting away from rest smoothly and with special care.

 Running Gear in a Proper State

-If during the next tyre check, tyre wear on the outside is found, contact service station or at least wheel alignment point.
+If during the next tyre check, tyre wear on the outside is found, contact a service station or at least a wheel alignment point.
 This applies primarily to front tyres and rear tyres of cars with fully independent suspension.
 The tyres may have “predicted” your suspension needs to be repaired.

 Pits and waves on the road can cause damage to tyre sidewalls.
-A powerful direct impact will destroy tyre carcass, causing loss of its round shape and appearance of “bald” spots on the tread.
+A powerful direct impact will destroy the tyre carcass, causing loss of its round shape and appearance of “bald” spots on the tread.
 Therefore, if you want to reduce tread wear, avoid contact of tyres with rough edges of pits, asphalt waves and curbs.

 According to the Traffic Rules of Ukraine, the minimum tyre tread height constitutes 1.6 mm (p.
 31.4.5) in the “shallowest” place.
 Formally, the tread depth of winter tyres should be the same, but for effective driving on snow and slush at least 4 mm are recommended.